ToniWonKanobi/theoveranalyzed.net/posts/2015/4/9/product-reviews-are-broken.md

 >
 > Video is an effective medium for much of this to take place because it's 1) easily shareable 2) able to retain its message.
 One of the biggest's problems facing text reviews is the ease in simply taking a few words out of context.
 But a six-second Vine?
 It would be pretty hard to shrink that down any further.

 I suppose it was inevitable that there would be seemingly so-so reviews, after all, this is about as 'Version 1.0' an Apple product has ever been this close to release.
 Still, Cybart makes a great point: almost all of the praise for the device is buried in negative prose.

-[daringfireball]: http://daringfireball.net/2015/04/the_apple_watch "John Gruber's review of the Apple Watch"
+[1]: http://daringfireball.net/2015/04/the_apple_watch "John Gruber's review of the Apple Watch"
-[youtube]: https://www.youtube.com/watch?v=noZAqbn92gM "The Verge's Apple Watch review"
+[2]: https://www.youtube.com/watch?v=noZAqbn92gM "The Verge's Apple Watch review"
-[youtube 2]: https://www.youtube.com/watch?v=SAXRJPbT-5M "WSJ: 'Apple Watch: What Living With It Is Really Like'"
+[3]: https://www.youtube.com/watch?v=SAXRJPbT-5M "WSJ: 'Apple Watch: What Living With It Is Really Like'"